SciSpike/recurrify/README.md

 ## Time periods
-Time periods are the crux of the Later library and are used to define new schedules.
-Later comes with a large assortment of time periods and is also fully extensible making it easy to create custom time periods.
+Time periods are the crux of the Cronicle library and are used to define new schedules.
+Cronicle comes with a large assortment of time periods and is also fully extensible making it easy to create custom time periods.

-While time periods are primarily used by Later to define schedules and calculate occurrences, they are also useful for performing time based calculations.
+While time periods are primarily used by Cronicle to define schedules and calculate occurrences, they are also useful for performing time based calculations.
 Calculating values such as ISO week number, moving between days of the year, or figuring out how many days are in a month are all possible using the time period interface.

-If you don't see the time period that you need for your schedule, Later is fully extensible and it is easy to write your own.
+If you don't see the time period that you need for your schedule, Cronicle is fully extensible and it is easy to write your own.
 See the custom time period at the bottom of this page for an example.

 ## Interface
 All time periods implement the same public interface for interacting with them: